WhitePoodleMoth/WhitePoodleMoth/README.md

 ---

-> *"The future is decentralized, intelligent, and waiting to be claimed.
-The question is: will you shape it or be shaped by it?"*
+> *"The future waits for no one.
+Will you shape it, or will it shape you?"*

 ---